spmeesseman/mantisbt/readme.md

 - Use project name in set_project url
 - Add buttons in changelog and roadmap pages for ganttchart
 - Use FontAwesome Pro icons
+- Remove redundant text 'Manage' from all management tabs
 - Add jpgraph

 ## Changed File List